nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 The head barber liked to stand in the doorway and kid the boy about being so big.

 "Great big husky---" he would draw out the "great" till it was as long as Joshua himself--- "great big husky like you---it's a shame.
-You oughter be movin' pianos 'stead o' whippin' shoe-leather.
-Benny, come 'eh.
+You oughter be movin' pianos &rsquo;stead o' whippin' shoe-leather.
+Benny, come &rsquo;eh.
 Look at dis boy.
-When he stoop over his heels is higher 'n his head."
+When he stoop over his heels is higher  &rsquo;n his head."

 Joshua Jones took it good naturedly, grinned occasionally, said little.
 "Shine?" was the most he ever uttered, and from this the men dubbed him Shine.